QitaoXu/WeChatHere/README.md

 * This repository is for a online chatroom, We Chat Here.
 * [We Chat Here](http://ec2-18-220-102-185.us-east-2.compute.amazonaws.com:3456/client.html)
+* Note: This link cannot work until I start it on my own server.
+So you can clone this repo to your own local computer and start it on your own computer if you wish to see how it runs.

 ### We Chat Here ###